How Alex Rodriguez built a successful career. Explore key moments that defined the journey.

 In February 2020, A-Rod Corp invested in Nova Credit, a financial technology company.

-In April 2020, Alex Rodriguez and Jennifer Lopez donated 20,000 prepared Tiller & Hatch meals to help hospitality workers in the Miami area who had lost their jobs during the COVID-19 pandemic.
+In April 2020, Alex Rodriguez and Jennifer Lopez donated 20,000 prepared Tiller & Hatch meals to support hospitality workers in the Miami area who lost their jobs during the COVID-19 pandemic.

-In July 2020, Alex Rodriguez was announced as part of the judging panel for the Forbes Next 1000 list, which focuses on entrepreneurs from marginalized communities.
+In July 2020, Alex Rodriguez was announced as part of the judging panel for the Forbes Next 1000 list, focusing on entrepreneurs from marginalized communities.

-During Super Bowl LIV in 2020, Alex Rodriguez was featured in a Presidente beer commercial and a Hard Rock ad, which also featured Jennifer Lopez.
+In 2020, during Super Bowl LIV, Alex Rodriguez was featured in a Presidente beer Super Bowl commercial, as well as a Hard Rock ad with Jennifer Lopez.

-In 2021, Alex Rodriguez partnered with cosmetics company Hims to launch a line of make-up for men, starting with a concealer stick.
+In 2021, Alex Rodriguez teamed up with cosmetics company Hims to launch a line of make-up for men, beginning with a concealer stick.
 His ex Jennifer Lopez is a co-investor.

 In 2022, Alex Rodriguez appeared in a DirecTV commercial with David Ortiz and former Mariners teammates Ken Griffey Jr. and Randy Johnson.